Skip to Main Content

 3 units

-An examination of fact and ideology in history and historic events involving contact between Aboriginal and European peoples.
-The course will also address questions of research methodologies in studying Aboriginal/European relations, such as the evaluation of oral history and written ethnohistoric sources.
+An examination of fact and ideology in history and historic events involving contact between Indigenous and European peoples.
+The course will also address questions of research methodologies in studying Indigenous/European relations, such as the evaluation of oral history and written ethnohistoric sources.
 An additional focus will be on gender as it influences perspectives.
-Students with credit for FNST201 may not take this course for further credit,
+Students with credit for FNST201 may not take this course for further credit (formerly FNST201).

 Prerequisite